elsiezhu/spotify-recs/README.md

 # spotify-recs
-Analyzes the user's preferences and recommends a new list of songs on Spotify.
+Analyzes the user's preferences and gives recommendations on Spotify.